A Few Words

-Hi, I’m Robert Lindstrom, founder of Provision Financial Planning.
+Hi, I’m Robert Lindstrom, founder of Provision Financial Planning (PFP).

-My own unique journey has culminated in Provision Financial Planning.
-Just like it is important for me to understand my clients’ past experience as it relates to money, it’s important that you know my history.
+My own unique journey has culminated in PFP.
+Just like it is important for me to understand my clients’ past experience as it relates to money, it’s important that you know my history in this field.

-For some reason I was interested in investing and personal finance from a young age.
-I was going to be doing something related to finance but I began my career in 2010 on the heels of the Great Recession.
+I became interested in investing and personal finance at a young age.
+I was going to do something related to finance but I began my career in 2010 on the heels of the Great Recession.
 I felt fortunate to find any job, much less one in “financial services”.
 What a blessing this turned out to be.
 Beginning my career in “wealth management” planted the seed.

-It was here where I was encouraged to obtain the Certified Financial Planner designation.
-This really opened my eyes to financial planning instead of just investment management.
+It was here where I was encouraged to obtain the CFP designation.
+This really opened my eyes to the importance of financial planning instead of just investment management.

-The CFP® designation covers dozens of areas of financial expertise and claims to be recognized as the standard of excellence for the financial planning profession.
+The CFP® designation covers dozens of areas of financial expertise is recognized as the standard of excellence for the financial planning profession.

-Pursuing this desire to do more than investments, I ended up taking a position that would allow me to do that.
-While I could do financial planning there, this position was primarily a commission-driven sales role.
-Needless to say, this was not a good fit for me.
+Pursuing this desire to do more than investments, I ended up taking a position that would allow me to do financial planning.
+However, this position was primarily a commission-driven sales role.
+While I learned a lot, this was not a good fit for me.

 It wasn’t all bad.
 I now have a much better understanding of how various products work (and don’t work) and the sales-driven financial piece of my industry that is unfortunately so prevalent.

 It was my next role where things really started to take shape.
-I ended up working at a Fee-Only firm that had a heavy tax focus.
-I immediately felt at home in a fee-only compensation model because I could focus on the client instead of having to figure out how I could sell something useful.
+I ended up working at a Fee-Only firm that had deep tax expertise.
+I immediately felt at home in this fee-only compensation model because I could focus on planning instead of selling.

 While it may sound counterintuitive at first, you’re paying us to prudently manage a portfolio for you instead of seeking to outperform by timing the market.

-This brief history has culminated in Provision Financial Planning being launched in 2019 as a proud fee-only firm.
+This brief history has culminated in me founding Provision Financial Planning in 2019 as a proud fee-only firm.

 The combination of the services I offer (financial planning and investment management) and how I offer them (proactive and collaboratively) resonate with people looking to have more confidence and less worry about their money.
 I think adding in my patient demeanor makes me a great fit to work with those retiring solo.